Background Knowledge: Group Delay, Phase und Delay

 For frequencies in the range below 100 Hz, the hearing threshold is at much higher values, probably in the range of 10 to 20 ms [Neumann], an increase of the transit time from 10 to 40 ms leads to "relevant differences" [Goertz 2001].

-The example measurements with the app "Subwoofer Optimizer" show irregularities in the group delay for the electrostatic speakers that are in this order of magnitude.
+The example measurements with the app "Subwoofer Optimizer" show irregularities in the GD for the electrostatic speakers that are in this order of magnitude.
 The lower-cost dynamic speakers in a less damped listening room have significantly worse values.
 These differences are clearly audible.
 The less expensive loudspeakers provide more sound definition in a better damped reproduction room due to the reduced diffuse sound, but the accentuation of the electrostats cannot be achieved.

 According to own experiments, the subjective difference depends on the sound material (impulsive, periodic).
 Even untrained listeners hear the differences effortlessly, as far as they have the inner peace to engage in the listening experience.
 Corrections of the GD by FIR filters improve the situation considerably, but do not close the gap between the different speakers.

-Statements about the GD
+Statements About the GD

 On the one hand the GD belongs to the field of activity of component manufacturers and sound engineers with appropriate knowledge and years of experience, on the other hand today some components offer adjustment possibilities (filter characteristics like Bessel, Chebyshev, Butterworth or also linear phasing or minimum phasing with FIR filters), which basically require such knowledge.
 Whether a theoretical backgruond ultimately leads to better results, or whether the time spent (because of many side effects) is better invested in trial and error, is a complex question whose discussion usually ends without results.